Ulflander/gulp-lyonesse/README.md

-gulp-jessy
+gulp-lyonesse
 ==========

-Convert Jessy files to Sass and/or Js as part as your gulp build process.
+Convert Lyonesse files to Sass and/or Js as part as your gulp build process.

-View [Jessy](https://github.com/Ulflander/jessy) to know what is Jessy and how to use it.
+View [Lyonesse](https://github.com/Ulflander/lyonesse) to know what is Lyonesse and how to use it.

 Released under MIT License.